 Here the reasoning is that the power of discerning beauty must be internal because some objects of beauty are.
 But given that Hutcheson concedes that many objects of beauty are not internal, the proper conclusion seems to be that the power of discerning beauty is neither exclusively internal nor exclusively external.
 In any case, the power of discerning beauty cannot be internal after Shaftesbury’s manner.

-This transformation of Shaftesbury's notion of an internal sense is not the only consequence of Hutcheson's rejection of the view that mind alone is beautiful.
-It will be recalled that it is this view—or, more particularly, the view that all beauty reduces to the beauty of the divine mind—that undergirds Shaftesbury's aesthetic absolutism and hence his realism.
-But Hutcheson has neither this nor any substitute view by which to prop up an alternative version of absolutism, and settles hesitantly on a version of relativism, and hence idealism, that understands the idea of beauty on the model of an idea of a Lockean secondary quality:
+This transformation of Shaftesbury’s notion of an internal sense is not the only consequence of Hutcheson’s rejection of the view that mind alone is beautiful.
+It will be recalled that it is this view—or, more particularly, the view that all beauty reduces to the beauty of the divine mind—that undergirds Shaftesbury’s aesthetic realism and hence his absolutism.
+But Hutcheson has neither this nor any substitute view by which to prop up an alternative version of realism, and settles hesitantly on a version of idealism, and hence relativism, that understands the idea of beauty on the model of an idea of a Lockean secondary quality:

 Beauty, like other Names of sensible Ideas, properly denotes the Perception of some Mind; so Cold, Hot, Sweet, Bitter, denote Sensations in our Minds, to which perhaps there is no resemblance in the Objects, which excite these ideas in us, however we generally imagine that there is something in the Object just like our Perception …. were there no Mind with a Sense of Beauty to contemplate Objects, I see not how they could be call’d beautiful.
 (Hutcheson 1726/2004, 27)

 But that God might not have given us a sense of beauty responsive to uniformity amidst variety raises the question why he did.
 Though it is a question that never arises for Shaftesbury, Hutcheson gives it an answer that narrows the distance between the two.
 As Shaftesbury had famously stressed, the universe is highly ordered—at least “Uniformity, Proportion, and Similitude [are diffused] thro all the Parts of Nature which we can observe” (Hutcheson 1726/2004, 81).
 In such a universe, “[t]he manner of Knowledge by universal Theorems … must be most convenient for Beings of limited Understanding and Power” (Hutcheson 1726/2004, 79).
-But if such is the manner of knowledge most convenient for beings such as us, a benevolent God may be expected to provide some immediate motive (i.e., a motive that does not require that we reflect on what is most convenient for us) to our pursuit of it.
+But if such is the manner of knowledge most convenient for beings such as us, a benevolent God may be expected to provide some immediate motive—a motive, that is, that does not require that we reflect on what is most convenient for us—to our pursuit of it.
 Because a theorem by nature possesses uniformity amidst variety—a theorem simply is the unification of various particulars under a single principle (Hutcheson 1726/2004, 36)—it stands to reason that

 the Author of Nature has determin’d us … to receive from uniform Objects the Pleasures of Beauty and Harmony, to excite us to the Pursuit of Knowledge, and to reward us for it.
 (Hutcheson 1726/2004, 99)

-So it is in the perception of objects of intellect—theorems, namely—that the internal sense of beauty has its raison d'etre, and it is by resembling theorems in point of uniformity that other objects, including material objects, are beautiful.
-In this way Hutcheson recovers an element of Shaftesbury's theory that had apparently been lost in his transformation of Shaftesbury's notion of internal sense, i.e., he recovers a priority of the intellectual over the material as object of beauty.
-But this is not to say that Hutcheson recovers Shaftesbury's priority exactly.
-Shaftesbury's priority is reductive, having its ground in the distinction between representative and original beauty.
-By contrast Hutcheson draws no such distinction and so allows that material objects are beautiful in their own right.
+So it is in the perception of objects of intellect—theorems, namely—that the internal sense of beauty has its raison d’etre, and it is by resembling theorems in point of uniformity that other objects, including material objects, are beautiful.
+In this way Hutcheson recovers an element of Shaftesbury’s theory that had apparently been lost in his transformation of Shaftesbury’s notion of internal sense—he recovers a priority of the intellectual over the material as object of beauty.
+This is not to say that Hutcheson recovers Shaftesbury’s priority exactly.
+Shaftesbury’s priority is reductive, having its ground in the distinction between representative and original beauty.
+By contrast Hutcheson draws no such distinction and so allows material objects to be beautiful in their own right.

 Thomas Reid’s theory of taste, as developed in the final essay of his Essays on the Intellectual Powers of Man (first published in 1785), makes use of a range of theoretical resources that had become available by the last decades of the Eighteenth Century.
 Its account of sublimity owes to Burke; its treatment of novelty owes to Addison and to Gerard; the use it makes of association may owe to Gerard as well.
 But as an internal-sense theory its debt is principally to Hutcheson and to Shaftesbury.